 13 March 2015 to 19 June 2015

-Once all of the proposal components have passed step 2, the ICG will assemble a unified draft proposal and put the draft proposal up for public comment involving a reasonable period of time for reviewing the proposal, analyzing it, and preparing supportive or critical comments.
+Once all of the proposal components have passed step 2, the ICG will assemble a single draft proposal and put the draft proposal up for public comment involving a reasonable period of time for reviewing the proposal, analyzing it, and preparing supportive or critical comments.
 The ICG will coordinate with the operational communities to have public comments addressed within their components before assembling an interim final proposal.

 4. Review of interim final proposal 19 Jun 2015 to 17 Jul 2015